wyf333/jianli/README.md

 # jianli
 简历
-Jieke is my name and Watermalons are my love;
+Jieke is my name and Watermelons are my love;